MicroStrategy/hyper-sdk/samples/README.md

 e.g. *https://mci-xxx.hypernow.microstrategy.com/MicroStrategyLibrary*
 Regarding how to create a HyperIntelligence Service instance, please refer to [HyperIntelligence](https://www.microstrategy.com/en/hyperintelligence).

-When you have the URL to HyperIntelligence SDK, determine the URL to the main JavaScript bundle file.
+When you have the URL to Hyper SDK, determine the URL to the main JavaScript bundle file.

-> You can get the URL to the main JavaScript bundle by appending `/js/mstr_hyper.bundle.js` to the URL of HyperIntelligence SDK.
-E.g. if the URL to your copy of HyperIntelligence SDK is https://mci-xxx.hypernow.microstrategy.com/MicroStrategyLibrary/static/hyper/sdk, the URL to the main JavaScript bundle is https://mci-xxx.hypernow.microstrategy.com/MicroStrategyLibrary/static/hyper/sdk/js/mstr_hyper.bundle.js
+> You can get the URL to the main JavaScript bundle by appending `/js/mstr_hyper.bundle.js` to the URL of Hyper SDK.
+E.g. if the URL to your copy of Hyper SDK is https://mci-xxx.hypernow.microstrategy.com/MicroStrategyLibrary/static/hyper/sdk, the URL to the main JavaScript bundle is https://mci-xxx.hypernow.microstrategy.com/MicroStrategyLibrary/static/hyper/sdk/js/mstr_hyper.bundle.js

-### 2. Initialize HyperIntelligence SDK
+### 2. Initialize Hyper SDK

-HyperIntelligence SDK needs to connect to a MicroStrategy Library Server to work.
-After HyperIntelligence SDK is added to your web page, initialize HyperIntelligence SDK by calling mstrHyper.start function like the following code snippet:
+Hyper SDK needs to connect to a MicroStrategy Library Server to work.
+After Hyper SDK is added to your web page, initialize Hyper SDK by calling mstrHyper.start function like the following code snippet:

 ```html
 <script>